-The University of Michigan encourages the application and enrollment of undocumented students – as well as students who receive benefits under the Deferred Action for Childhood Arrivals (DACA) program – who are academically excellent and accomplished in extracurricular endeavors.
+The University of Michigan welcomes the application and enrollment of undocumented students – as well as students who receive benefits under the Deferred Action for Childhood Arrivals (DACA) program – who are academically excellent and accomplished in extracurricular endeavors.

 For more information on the DACA program and its rescission, which was effective September 5, 2017, please visit the U.S. Department of Homeland Security’s website.